smartcontractkit/documentation/docs/chainlink-keepers/register-upkeep.md

 1. **Click the `Register new upkeep` button**
   ![Click Register New Upkeep](/images/contract-devs/keeper/keeper-register.png)

+1. **Select Custom logic trigger**

+1. **Provide the address of your [Keepers-compatible contract](../compatible-contracts)** You do not need to verify the contract on-chain, but it needs to be Keepers-compatible.

-1. **Fill out the registration form**
+1. **Complete the required details**
-    The information that you provide will be publicly visible on the blockchain.
+     - Provide an **Upkeep name**.
+This will be publicly visible in the Keepers app.

-     - Provide the **Upkeep address** of the contract you want to automate.
+     - Enter the Gas Limit of your function.
+The **Gas Limit** is the maximum amount of gas that will be used to execute your function..
 The contract doesn't need to be validated on-chain, but for Keepers to work it needs to be [Keepers-compatible](../compatible-contracts/).
      - Enter an **email** to receive Upkeep notifications.
-The email address will be encrypted.
+The email address will be encrypted and we will use it to send you an email when your upkeep is underfunded.
-     - The **Gas Limit** is the maximum amount of gas that will be used to execute your function on-chain.
-The Gas Limit of the [KeepersCounters.sol](/docs/chainlink-keepers/compatible-contracts#example-contract) example contract should be set to 200,000.
-We simulate `performUpkeep` during `checkUpkeep` and if the gas exceeds this limit the function will not execute on-chain.
-The gas limit cannot exceed the `callGasLimit` in the [configuration of the registry](/docs/chainlink-keepers/supported-networks/#configurations). *Note*: When your Upkeep is eligible for execution, the Chainlink Keepers Network will first simulate your `performUpkeep` and only execute an on-chain transaction if the `performUpkeep` does not revert.
-This will protect your Upkeep against possible logical errors in your contracts.
+     - The **Gas Limit** is the maximum amount of gas that your transaction will need to execute on chain.
+This limit cannot exceed the `callGasLimit` value configured on the [registry](/docs/chainlink-keepers/supported-networks/#configurations).Before we execute your transaction on chain, we will simulate it and if the gas needed exceeds the Gas limit you specified, your transaction will not be confirmed.
+Consider running your function on a test chain to see how much gas it uses before setting a Gas Limit.
+This can be changed afterward.
-     - The **Check data** field can be empty or `0x`.
-If you want to supply a value it must be a hexadecimal value starting with `0x`.
      - Specify a LINK starting balance to fund your Upkeep.
-If you need testnet LINK, see the [LINK Token Contracts](/docs/link-token-contracts/) page to find the LINK faucets available on your network.
+If you do not know which contract is the correct token, please see the [LINK Token Contracts](/docs/link-token-contracts/) page which also contains details to access faucets for testnet LINK.
+Note you have to type a value in this box, and if you don't have LINK you have to get LINK before you can use the service.
+     - The **Check data** field will be provided as an input when your checkUpkeep function is simulated.
+It can be blank UI.
+However, if you want to supply a value it must be a hexadecimal value starting with `0x`.
+To learn how to make flexible Upkeeps using checkData please see our [flexible upkeeps](../flexible-upkeeps) page.

     > 🚧 Funding Upkeep
     >